Jaseela-Thayyil/Customer-Shopping-Trend-Analysis/README.md

 6. Which product categories are most popular in different seasons?

-7.How does customer loyalty manifest in terms of purchase frequency?
+7. How does customer loyalty manifest in terms of purchase frequency?